Lesley Brett

-Lesley Brett (born 15 March 1968) is a former New Zealand rugby union player.
+Lesley Simpson (née Brett; born 15 March 1968) is a former New Zealand rugby union player.
 She made her Black Ferns debut at RugbyFest 1990 against Netherlands.
 Brett competed at the 1991 Women's Rugby World Cup; she scored a hat-trick in their game against Wales.

 Personal life

 Brett is the mother of former Crusaders and Blues fly-half, Stephen Brett.
 She was married to former All Black, Victor Simpson.